Emirate of Multan: Culture and Society

 The economy of Multan at that time period seems to be rather vibrant.
-The 10th century Arab historian Al-Masudi noted Multan as the city where Central Asian caravans from Islamic Khorasan would assemble.
+The 10th century Arab historian al-Masudi noted Multan as the city where Central Asian caravans from Islamic Khorasan would assemble.
 The 10th century Persian geographer Estakhri noted that the city of Multan along with Sindh's Mansura were the only two Arab principalities in South Asia.

+The Isma'ili dynasty followed Isma'ilism, a sect considered as heretic by the orthodox Sunni Muslims.
+Sheikh Hamid may have been from a more tolerant faction of Isma'ilis than Jalam.
+The Isma'ilis owed their allegiance to the Fatimid Caliphate and were targeted by Mahmud of Ghazni for their faith.
+According to Tarikh Yamini of al-Utbi, Fateh Daud had agreed to convert to the orthodox Sunni faith, but eventually abandoned it.
+Mahmud upon conquering Multan again massacred its Ismaili inhabitants.
+The congregational mosque built by Jalam on the site of Multan Sun Temple was left abandoned, while the old congregational mosque built by Muhammad ibn al-Qasim was reopened for prayers.

-During reign of Jalam Bin Shayban, Multan continued to be a prosperous city, as witness by famous geographer and traveller Al-Muqadassi in 985;
+During reign of Jalam Bin Shayban, Multan continued to be a prosperous city, as witness by famous geographer and traveller al-Muqadassi in 985;

 "The people of Multan are Shi'a......
 In Multan the Khutba is read in the name of the Fatimid Caliph of Egypt and the place is administered by his orders.
 Gifts are regularly sent from here to Egypt".